-Once endemic and chronic, damaging and deadly, tuberculosis was on its way to total eradication.
-Now it’s back with a vengeance in some parts of the world, and travellers would do well to be prepared.
+Once endemic and chronic, damaging and deadly, tuberculosis was on its way to disease eradication.
+Now it’s back with a vengeance in some parts of the world, and travellers would do well to e prepared.

 Watching tuberculosis ravish populations in 2007 is like watching history repeat itself.
 A hundred years ago, tuberculosis was the most dreadful disease of its day, with no vaccine, cure or effective treatment.

 Patients were sent to sanatoriums not just to rest and get the fresh air that was thought to help fight tuberculosis, but also to take them out of circulation, preventing the disease’s spread to family members.
 Then in the 1940s came the wonder drugs—antibiotics—one of which proved immediately effective at killing tuberculosis bacteria.
 Suddenly tuberculosis became not only manageable, but curable, and by the 1970s was on its way to becoming an endangered disease.

 Well, it’s back, now wreaking havoc in the developing world largely because of HIV—a virus that attacks the immune system and makes anyone with it more likely to become sick with tuberculosis.

 As HIV rates have skyrocketed around the world so has TB.
 In 1993, the World Health Organization declared it a global emergency and launched the “Global Plan to Stop TB”—a mission that, the WHO hopes will cut rates dramatically over the next decade.

 Although it hardly seems possible, the WHO estimates that up to one-third of the world’s population—over two billion people—is now infected with TB bacilli.